Saint Wite

-Saint Wite (pronounced Wee-ta) was a 9th-century Saxon holy woman from Dorset who was killed by marauding Danes.
-She is venerated in the Orthodox Church, is the patron saint of Dorset and her feast day is on 1 June, also celebrated as Dorset Day.
+Saint Wite (pronounced Wee-ta; died c.
+831) was a 9th-century Saxon holy woman from Dorset who was killed by marauding Danes.
+She is venerated in the Orthodox Church, is the patron saint of Dorset and has her feast day on 1 June, also celebrated as Dorset Day.
+She is also known as Saint Candida (Candida is the Latin word for white).

 Historiography

 Saint Wite is variously spelt as Wite, Whyte or Witta.
 Her name is pronounced Wee-ta.

 The chroniclers William of Worcester and John Gerard recorded the history of Saint Wite in the 15th and 16th centuries.
 Thomas More recorded the custom of offering cakes or cheese to the saint on her feast day.

 Local oral tradition recounts that Saint Wite lived as a hermit on secluded cliffs in prayer and solitude.
 She maintained fires as beacons to guide sailors.
 She was killed by Danish Vikings during a 9th-century raid on Charmouth, which corroborates with a landing at Charmouth of around 15,000 Vikings and the battle of Chardown Hill in 831AD.

 Wite is an Old English word with no Latin connections.

 Other theories have suggested that Saint Wite was actually the 4th century martyr Saint Candida who was killed in Carthage or the 6th-century Breton Saint Gwen Teirbron.
 Sabine Baring-Gould suggested that she was the fifth-century Breton Saint Blanche.